tronfu/Voron-Mods/Retractable_Probe_Dock/README.md

 * Attach the white plastic wing that came with the servo to the top of the servo.
 You can just press it down but don't need to screw it in yet.
 <img src="Images/install_housing.jpg" width="400">

-* Put the dock adaptor arm over the white plastic wing, and secure the arm using a M2 6mm machine screw.
+* Put the dock adaptor arm over the white plastic wing, and secure the arm using a M2x6mm machine screw.
+---
+**NOTE**

+You should use a small dab of Loctite (I used the red variety) on the the M2 screw to avoid having to re-tighten it periodically.

+---
 <img src="Images/fully_installed.jpg" width="400">

 ### Initial configuration